blademaw/simplecitation/README.md

 $ ./getcitation.py FILENAME [bibtex|ris]
 ```

 Supply the filename to retrieve a plaintext citation.
-If the file is a `.txt` file, the citation format of the `.txt` file contents can be explicitly given as an additional argument.
+If the file is a `.txt` file, the citation format of the `.txt` file contents will be automatically detected, or may be explicitly supplied as an additional argument.
 Plaintext citations are in the format:

 > `author(s)` (`year`). `(primary) title`. `journal`, `doi`